MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ```
 REPOSITORY             TAG                 IMAGE ID            CREATED             VIRTUAL SIZE
 windowsservercoreiis   latest              4193c9f34e32        4 minutes ago       170.8 MB
-windowsservercore      10.0.10586.0        6801d964fda5        2 weeks ago         0 B
+windowsservercore      10.0.14300.1000     6801d964fda5        2 weeks ago         0 B
 windowsservercore      latest              6801d964fda5        2 weeks ago         0 B
-nanoserver             10.0.10586.0        8572198a60f1        2 weeks ago         0 B
+nanoserver             10.0.14300.1010     8572198a60f1        2 weeks ago         0 B
 nanoserver             latest              8572198a60f1        2 weeks ago         0 B
 ```

 ### Configure Network
 Beginning in Windows Server Technical Preview 5, you no longer need to explicitly create a Windows Firewall rule to allow external access to a specific network port.
 You may want to take note of the container host IP address.
-This will be use throughout the exercise.
+This will be used throughout the exercise.

 ### Create IIS Container <!--1-->